Barcelona's Untouchables: Why Messi, Ter Stegen, De Jong & Fati won't be sold | Goal.com

 As his recent Ballon d'Or victory underlined, he remains the best player in the world and Barca are arguably more reliant upon him than ever before.

 In an era of dreadful instability at Camp Nou, Messi's genius is the one constant.
-He's essentially the sole reason why a painfully average and rudderless Barca team is top of La Liga and still in contention for a seventh Champions League.
+He is essentially the sole reason why a painfully average and rudderless Barca team is top of La Liga and still in contention for a seventh Champions League.

 Consequently, the club's primary focus now is on making the most of the Argentine's remaining years at the peak of his powers.